 Looking for a hotel in Kampong Cham?
 There are plenty of options now for those looking for a little comfort outside of traditional Cambodian hotels to homestyle style accommodations in bamboo huts, perfect for relaxing in this beautiful rural setting.

-- Boutique: The modern Reasmey Cheanich Hotel is great for those looking for a little style comfort in a central location.
+- Boutique: The modern Reasmey Cheanich Hotel is great for those looking for style and comfort in a central location.
 It has a 24-hour front desk, Wi-Fi, great city views and is just 300m from the (Thom Thmey) Central Market.

 - Homestay Style: Those looking for a homestay style experience near the Mekong should check out OBT Homestay Chiro in Chiro Village.
 You can stay in a bamboo hut in rooms decked out in comfortable matrasses, mosquito nets and an overhead fan.
 You can relax on the terrace in a hammock and eat at the on-site restaurant that serves local dishes.
 The Mekong Bamboo Hut Guesthouse also has a similar offering with community dinners in the evening.